 Codegen classpath

-The reflection sites that resolve consumer-declared classes (@service / @externalField / @tableMethod target classes, @record-backing classes, @condition resolvers, the generated jOOQ DefaultCatalog) load from the project’s compile classpath plus every reactor sibling’s target/classes, not from the plugin realm.
+The reflection sites that resolve consumer-declared classes (@service / @externalField / @tableMethod target classes, the classes a type’s backing record is reflected from off its producing field, @condition resolvers, the generated jOOQ DefaultCatalog) load from the project’s compile classpath plus every reactor sibling’s target/classes, not from the plugin realm.
 Any artifact already declared as a normal <dependency> of the consumer module is visible to the generator at codegen time; consumers do not need to mirror service / catalog jars under <plugin><dependencies>.
 The rare legitimate case where <plugin><dependencies> still makes sense is pinning a service or catalog jar to a different version from the project’s compile dep ; the plugin realm parents the codegen loader, so an override under <plugin><dependencies> still wins through the parent chain.

 Drift protection